 After nearly 24 years in prison, longtime Post-Conviction Justice Project client Sandra Davis-Lawrence finally returned to society because of a decision by the California Supreme Court that would have lasting effects on the California parole system.

 USC Law students, under the supervision of clinical faculty, took Davis-Lawrence’s case to the California Supreme Court in 2008.
-Their argument: a life-term prisoner is entitled to be granted parole once the prisoner no longer poses a danger to the community.
+Their argument: a person sentenced to a life-term is entitled to be granted parole once the person no longer poses a danger to the community.

 Davis-Lawrence’s grant of parole from the Board of Parole Hearings was reversed by then-Governor Schwarzenegger largely on the basis of the circumstances of Sandra Davis-Lawrence’s 1971 commitment offense, a first-degree murder.
 The California Supreme Court held that Schwarzenegger’s decision violated Davis-Lawrence’s due process rights by relying so extensively on the unchangeable circumstances of her original crime.